solepixel/gravityforms-eloqua/readme.txt

 No screenshots at this time.

 == Upgrade Notice ==
+= 1.5.2 =
+* Fixed a PHP warning which would occur when the entry meta was being processed during submission.

 = 1.5.1 =
 * Fixed a bug when refreshing OAuth token
 * FIxed a bug with admin notification